-ba.
-Applications for staged subdivisions involving the creation of larger balance or 'bulk' lots intended for future subdivision and/or development shall demonstrate (by way of technical assessments and Three Waters modelling) infrastructure servicing for access and all utilities that is sufficient to cater for the anticipated, zoned land use and density capacity that the lot provides for, including:

-- i.
-Provision for access approvals or legal instruments necessary for the provision of infrastructure services to the bulk lots; - ii.
-Methods to integrate with existing or adjacent developments; - iii.
-Consideration and contribution to (where appropriate) infrastructure that is necessary to both service the development but may also benefit or service the wider community and future development on adjoining or nearby land where subdivision and/or development of that land would rely on the bulk lots for infrastructure. - bb.
-Within Sub-Area K a landscape management plan that ensures that future dwellings will integrate with the landscape of nearby zones, and the surrounding landscape: - Location of future buildings and the appropriateness of lot sizes along the escarpment edge; - ii.
-The heritage setting of the Ferry Hotel, and the Old Shotover Bridge and how the development in Sub-Area K can be appropriately screened and softened and the location, spacing and type of planting to achieve that. - iii.
-The location, spacing and type of planting to be located within Sub-Area K2 to achieve screening and softening of the development when viewed from State Highway 6 looking east. - iv.
-The location, spacing and type of planting to be located on the escarpments within sub-area K. - v.
-The staged removal of wilding plant species within sub-area K and their replacement with non-wilding vegetation spacing and type. - vi.
-The location, spacing and type of planting in the open space zone, along the local road, in stormwater flow paths, soakage areas and swales, and along any active transport link.

-27.7.28.2 Subdivision that is inconsistent with Structure Plan in 27.13.19, except as set out in Rule 27.7.28.3 and for the following:
+- 28 how pre-treatment of Slope Hill Runoff and treatment of first flush from roads, carparks etc will be provided to ensure longevity of soakage devices - ba.
+Applications for staged subdivisions involving the creation of larger balance or 'bulk' lots intended for future subdivision and/or development shall demonstrate (by way of technical assessments and Three Waters modelling) infrastructure servicing for access and all utilities that is sufficient to cater for the anticipated, zoned land use and density capacity that the lot provides for, including: - 29 Provision for access approvals or legal instruments necessary for the provision of infrastructure services to the bulk lots; - 30 Methods to integrate with existing or adjacent developments; - 31 Consideration and contribution to (where appropriate) infrastructure that is necessary to both service the development but may also benefit or service the wider community and future development on adjoining or nearby land where subdivision and/or development of that land would rely on the bulk lots for infrastructure. - bb.
+Within Sub-Area K a landscape management plan that ensures that future residential units dwellings will integrate with the landscape of nearby zones, and the surrounding landscape: - 32 Location of future buildings and the appropriateness of lot sizes along the escarpment edge: - The heritage setting of the Ferry Hotel, and the Old Shotover Bridge and how the development in Sub-Area K can be appropriately screened and softened and the location, spacing and type of planting to achieve that. - 34 The location, spacing and type of planting to be located within Sub-Area K2 to achieve screening and softening of the development when viewed from State Highway 6 looking east. - 35 The location, spacing and type of planting to be located on the escarpments within sub-area K. - 36 The staged removal of wilding plant species within sub-area K and their replacement with non-wilding vegetation spacing and type. - 37 The location, spacing and type of planting in the open space zone, along the local road, in stormwater flow paths, soakage areas and swales, and along any active transport link. - 27.7.28.3 Subdivision that is inconsistent with Structure Plan in 27.13.19, except as set out in Rule 27.7.28.3 and for the following: - a.

-- a.
 The location where Collector Road Types A and B intersect with State Highway 6 or Lower Shotover Road may be varied by up to 10m where required to achieve integration with these intersections. - The location where Collector Road Type C intersects with State Highway 6 may be varied by up to 20m to integrate with this intersection